JuliaInterop/Clang.jl/README.md

 ### License

-CINDEX.jl is licensed under the MIT license.
+CIndex.jl is licensed under the MIT license.